Linearizing Algebraic Matroids: Introduction

-Informally, $M$ is $k$-representable if its independent sets correspond to the linearly independent subsets of a vector configuration in a $k$-vector space.
+\item We say that $M$ is {\em $k$-algebraic} if there is a prime ideal $P\subseteq k[x_1, \ldots, x_n]$ and a map $\varphi : E\to \{x_1, \ldots, x_n\}$ so that $I\in \mathcal{I}$ if and only if $P\cap k[\varphi(I)] = \langle 0\rangle$; i.e., that $\varphi(I)$ is algebraically independent mod $P$. \end{enumerate} \end{definition} Informally, $M$ is $k$-representable if its independent sets correspond to the linearly independent subsets of a vector configuration in a $k$-vector space.
 That this gives a matroid follows immediately from basis extension theorems in linear algebra.
 Indeed, the word ``matroid'' is meant to indicate that it generalizes the independence structure determined by the columns of a matrix.
-Finally, verifying linear independence of vectors can be performed via Gaussian elimination, which is efficient.
+Finally, verifying linear independence of vectors can be performed via Gaussian elimination, which is efficient in terms of the number of additions and multiplications in $k$.

+\begin{example} The matroid from Example \ref{ex: small matroid} is $\mathbb{R}$-representable.
+We can take $\varphi$ to map $i$ to the $i$th column of the matrix